 What is a quote or mantra that you live by?

 “To live in this world you must be able to do three things: to love what is mortal, to hold it against your bones knowing your own life depends on it; and, when the times comes, to let it go.” ~Mary Oliver

 What is your haven?

-Being outside in nature is my personal haven; it allows me to connect with myself at a deeper level and stay grounded.
+Being outside in nature is my personal haven; it allows me to connect with myself on a deeper level and stay grounded.
 Nature has so much beauty and depth to offer to us if we can be still, look around and pay attention.